Srivatsajbhat/Crossword_puzzle_C/README.md

 4. Follow the on-screen instructions to play the game.

 ## Gameplay
--Upon starting the game, you'll be prompted to enter your name and select a difficulty level.
+- Upon starting the game, you'll be prompted to enter your name and select a difficulty level.
--The game will generate a crossword puzzle grid with a hidden word.
+- The game will generate a crossword puzzle grid with a hidden word.
--You'll receive a clue related to the hidden word.
+- You'll receive a clue related to the hidden word.
--Try to guess the word by entering it.
+- Try to guess the word by entering it.
--If you guess correctly, you'll earn a point and win the round.
+- If you guess correctly, you'll earn a point and win the round.
--You can choose to play again or exit the game.
+- You can choose to play again or exit the game.

 ## Contributing
 Contributions to this project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.